Netflix/ember-nf-graph/README.md

-# Ember-cli-nf-graph
+# ember-cli-nf-graph

-This README outlines the details of collaborating on this Ember addon.
+A data visualization add-on for Ember

 ## Installation